 Job Outlook: 16% growth

-Credit risk management is a highly quantitative top paying finance jobs job.
-In fact, becoming a professional in this field often requires an area-specific master’s degree.
+Credit risk management is a highly quantitative top-paying finance jobs job.
+Becoming a professional in this field often requires an area-specific master’s degree.

-Credit risk managers develop, implement, and maintain policies and protocols that help to reduce the credit risk of financial institutions.
+Credit risk managers develop, implement, and maintain policies and protocols that help reduce financial institutions’ credit risk.

 They manage the building of financial models that predict credit risk exposure to the organization.